Fabrizia Ramondino: Ramondino's writing

-Ramondino is an author known to relate all of her writing through her experiences.
+Ramondino is an author known to relate all of her writing to her experiences.
 Naples is the main culture that Ramondino absorbs into her writing.
 Not only does she have the setting of her novels and stories in Naples, but she "placed [herself] in the position of partial outsider(s) to the culture and languages".
 By doing so, she sets her work apart and allows herself to observe the "mores of the middle and upper bourgeoisie, with the class consciousness of a materialist" and making her "an exile in her own homeland".
-This perspective that she has in her writing is demonstrated as she approaches the Neapolitan language also as an outsider.
+This perspective that she has in her writing is demonstrated as she approaches the Neapolitan language and also as an outsider.
 Ramondino "only occasionally inserts words of Neapolitan origin" into her work.
 She also often uses footnotes to help one understand these words.
-As Ramondino wraps her audience in this sense of looking in from the outside of culture in her readings.
+Ramondino wraps her audience in this sense of looking in from the outside of culture in her readings.
 She intertwines them flawlessly into the culture of the cities her stories are set in.